ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 than just scientist Elliot out of the lab.
 It's okay to not have everything preplanned, to just let conversation flow without thinking too much.

+Improv is teaching me how to not have a script, but I'm realising how long it may take me before I can do that in my life.
+I had a nice dinner the other day, with a genuinely interesting person with whom conversation felt natural rather than stilted or forced.
+Yet I felt stuck using my safe topics, stories, science, lifting, because I knew how to talk about those.
-I had a nice dinner the other day.
-Nice person and an easy flowing conversation, but over it I realised I am just the first paragraph of this post, too much the scientist, not taking enough 'risks', needing to be more open or vulnerable.
+Once the conversation went beyond those, I could feel my brain freeze up.
+A simple 'what other hobbies do you have?', and I realised I am still just the first paragraph of this post.
+What I do is easy; who I am is hard.
+Perhaps the real aim this year is to figure that out.
-There's only so much I have to say beyond shop talk, it's hard to be personal.
-Improv is showing me it's okay to be bad, to not be preplanning.
-But talking to someone new, and not knowing what to say when my mind goes blank, provides an uncomfortable feeling about being bad at something again.

 ## Unpausing
-I've been complacent, not so much in a overly proud, smug satisfaction kind of way.
-But in a risk-averse, unwilling to be vulnerable way.
-But life doesn't begin and end on grant timelines.
+I've been complacent, not so much in an overly proud, smug satisfaction kind of way, but in a risk-averse, unwilling to be vulnerable way.
+Life doesn't begin and end on grant timelines.
 Perhaps it was logical to wait until I was in a position where I had longer, but really it just felt safer.
 I'm now choosing to not wait.
-Not to say I've fixed anything, just for now I'm choosing not to hide anymore.
-One day at a time.
+Not to say I've fixed anything, but maybe admitting that is a first step towards allowing uncertainty back in.

 Elliot Weising Chan, *In Prep.*